 In February 1992 USA Today reported that Klanwatch, a subdivision of Morris Dees' Southern Poverty Law Center, had identified a total of "346 white supremacy groups operating in the USA, up an alarming 27% from the past year."
-Included were 97 Ku Klux Klan and 203 alleged Neo-Nazi groups."
-This figure is outrageously inflated.
+Included were 97 Ku Klux Klan and 203 alleged Neo-Nazi groups.
+55 This figure is outrageously inflated.
 What Klanwatch apparently did is locate any mailing address they could find, including the large number of "post office box chapters" maintained by several organizations, police, government agencies and private groups monitoring the Klan.
 They probably listed many groups whose actual affiliation is neither KKK or neo-Nazi, and who would argue with the designation of "white supremacy."

-This writer publishes an annual directory of these groups (and a companion directory on the left), and can attest to the irresponsible inflation of Klanwatch's figures.
-In terms of viable groups with more than a handful of members, not post office box "groups" or two man local chapters, the actual figure is a combined total of about $3\varrho$ -- a far cry from 346!
+This writer publishes an annual directory of these groups (and companion directory on the left), and can attest to the irresponsible inflation of Klanwatch's figures.
+In terms of viable groups (not one or two man local "chapters") with more than a handful of members, the actual figure is a combined total of about 30 -- a far cry from 346!
 Unfortunately, this kind of exaggeration is typical.
+56